Special dividends are like surprise money for shareholders, though you can also seek out companies that are about to pay them. Here’s how.

 A special dividend is just what it sounds like—a payment made to shareholders that is separate from its regular dividend cycle.
 Most of the time it is a one-off.
 However, that’s not always the case.

-A few years ago, I read about a $4 special dividend that was going to be paid by Saks Incorporated (no longer a public company).
+Years back, I read about a $4 special dividend that was going to be paid by Saks Incorporated (no longer a public company).
 I wasn’t a Saks shareholder at the time, but since the shares were trading in the teens, I figured an additional $4 would be a pretty nice return.

 I bought the stock and cashed it in as soon as I received the special dividend.
 However, my friend, Don, decided to hold onto his shares for a while, and was again rewarded with a $4 per share special dividend a few months later.
 Not too shabby!